4 tips to avoid ecommerce shipping delays during Black Friday/Cyber Monday—and for the rest of the holiday season

 Any pressure that you can take off your fulfillment centers and carriers in advance of BFCM will help for a trouble-free delivery.
 Your customers will get their packages earlier, be satisfied sooner—and give you more room for your holiday operations.

-Hint: Fear avoidance and availability bias are incredibly powerful motivators for human behavior.
-Instead of just advertising your sales, play into your customers’ desire to avoid the anxiety that comes with the holiday season.
+Hint: Fear-avoidance and availability bias are incredibly powerful motivators for human behavior.
+Instead of just advertising your Black Friday sales, play into your customers’ desire to avoid the anxiety that comes with the holiday shopping season.

 Emphasize to your customers how relaxed they’ll feel when they finish their holiday shopping well in advance of the chaos.
 And when they read about the grim news of shipping delays, they can feel good about their foresight.